privacycloud/serverous/CONTRIBUTING.md

 1. Open a new issue explaining the feature.
 1. If the issue collects enough possitive feedback, fork the project and create a new feature branch from `master` to apply your changes.
+1. Please, add or update any test case which may be affected by these changes.
 1. Once you are ready, open a new GitHub pull request to merge your changes back into `master`.
-1. Before submitting, please ensure that your changes follow the current coding conventions for this project and run the test suite including your own tests to ensure all of them pass.
+1. Before submitting, please ensure that your changes follow the current coding conventions for this project and the [test suite](#running-tests) passes without errors.

 #### Features we are not considering at this moment